BUSINESS & CORPORATE LITIGATION

 The firm's appellate practice includes prosecuting and defending civil appeals from judgements and appealable orders of trial courts, and prosecuting and defending petitions for extraordinary writs.

 Our firm has handled appeals dealing with such diverse issues as trial procedure, corporate governance, evidence, summary judgements, pleadings, fiduciary duties, sale of public property, real estate acquisitions and title issues; commercial landlord-tenant disputes, and family law issues.
-The firm obtained a rarely granted writ of supersedeas, which was granted by the Fourth District California Court of Appeal, Division Three (San Diego), in a case involving the preservation of the client's privilege against disclosure of information communicated during the client's prior relationship with another law firm.
+The firm obtained a rarely granted writ of supersedeas, which was granted by the Fourth District California Court of Appeal, Division One (San Diego), in a case involving the preservation of the client's privilege against disclosure of information communicated during the client's prior relationship with another law firm.

-As an integral part of the firm's appellate practice, we consult with other trial attorneys, both during and after trial, to assist in formulating strategies for making a proper record to enhance an ultimate appeal, and satisfying the procedural steps prerequisite to an appeal; and to evaluate the substantive merits of a prospective appeal.
+As an integral part of the firm's appellate practice, we consult with other trial attorneys, both during and after trial, to assist in formulating strategies for making a proper record to enhance an ultimate appeal and satisfying the procedural steps prerequisite to an appeal; and to evaluate the substantive merits of a prospective appeal.

 The firm's transactional practice is limited to those particular areas in which we have gained expertise through our litigation practice.
 Clients began to recognize, even before we did, that our litigation experience gives us the ability to view a transaction in the manner in which it will be viewed in court, if a dispute arises.
 This allows us to prepare and negotiate transactional documents in a way that better safeguards our client's interests, intentions, and objectives, in the event of litigation.